-Florida wildfires force hundreds to evacuate outside Pensacola, interstate closed
+Florida wildfires force 1,600 to evacuate outside Pensacola, interstate closed

 Get all the latest news on coronavirus and more delivered daily to your inbox.
 Sign up here.

-Hundreds have been forced to evacuate on Florida's Panhandle after raging wildfires burned several homes and closed a portion of Interstate 10 Wednesday, according to officials.
+Some 1,600 people have been forced to evacuate on Florida's Panhandle after raging wildfires burned several homes and left a portion of Interstate 10 closed on Thursday due to heavy smoke, according to officials.

-One of the blazes broke out Monday afternoon in Santa Rosa County, named the Five Mile Swamp Fire, after a prescribed burn Monday quickly grew out of control.
+One of the blazes broke out Monday afternoon in Santa Rosa County, named the Five Mile Swamp Fire, after a prescribed burn in private property Monday quickly grew out of control, local news outlets reported.

 “This is a rapidly evolving situation,” Santa Rosa emergency management officials said in a statement.
 “If you do not feel safe in your home, you should leave.
 Take your pets with you.”